 Forever the eternal optimist, I see that there is a silver lining to this cloud.
-And to this end, I have become strengthened in my resolve to see how I can better use Get on Board and my board positions to help more people.
-I figure that there is clearly a reason why I was spared the worst effects of a stroke, and that I must prove myself worthy to whichever entity or force played a hand in my successful recovery.
+And to this end, I have become strengthened in my resolve to see how I can better use Get on Board, my board positions, and my board experience to help more people.
+I figure that there is clearly a reason why I was spared from the worst effects of a stroke, and that I must prove myself worthy to whichever entity or force played a hand in my successful recovery.

 Combined with the emotional challenge of coming to term with being a ‘stroke victim’ – or, as I prefer, a ‘stroke survivor’ – I have had to adjust my life.
 I understand that doing the same things I did before and expecting a different outcome (i.e. not having another stroke) is the definition of insanity.